-ACCEPTING APPLICATIONS FOR SPRING 2014
+ACCEPTING APPLICATIONS FOR FALL 2014

 The Carson-Newman University Department of Undergraduate Studies in Nursing offers studies toward a Bachelor of Science in Nursing in three formats, traditional, accelerated, and second degree programs.
 The traditional program consists of 8 semesters over four years with upper School nursing beginning in January.
 The accelerated program can be completed in 8 continuous semesters with an August entry into upper School nursing courses.